A simple model to include initial-state and hot-medium effects in the computation of quarkonium nuclear modification factor: Illustration of how to include shadowing in a computation

 If the corrections to the binding energy and the decay width are much smaller than the binding energy in the vacuum, the evolution of quarkonium can be modeled with a rate equation \cite{Blaizot:2018oev}.
 Moreover, in the large $N_c$ limit and as long as the population of octets is not much bigger than that of singlets, we can ignore recombination effects from octets decaying into singlets \cite{Escobedo:2020tuc}.
 Then, the survival probability of a quarkonium state is given by

 Let us also assume that the temperature is such that the medium sees quarkonium as a small dipole \cite{Brambilla:2016wgg}.
-In this limit $\Gamma(T)=\kappa \langle r^2\rangle$, where $\kappa$ is the heavy quark diffusion coefficient \cite{CasalderreySolana:2006rq,CaronHuot:2007gq}.
+In this limit $\Gamma(T)=\kappa \langle r^2\rangle$, where $\kappa$ is proportional to a gauge invariant expectation value involving only gauge fields.
 If QCD was a conformal theory, then $\kappa$ would scale like $T^3$.
 For simplicity, we are going to assume that $\kappa$ scales like that, although this assumption is not justified by lattice data \cite{Brambilla:2020siz}.
 In fact, considering a non-trivial dependence of $\Gamma$ with the temperature in the small dipole limit seems to improve agreement with data \cite{Brambilla:2020qwo}.

 Regarding the evolution of the temperature with time, we are going to assume Bjorken evolution approximating the speed of sound by that of a free gas.
-Under these assumption $tT^3$ is a constant, and so is $t\Gamma(t)$.
+Under this assumption $tT^3$ is a constant, and so is $t\Gamma(t)$.
 Therefore,

 We assume that $t_0$ is always the same for a given collision type and we define $t_f$ as the time at which quarkonium arrives to a given temperature $T_f$ below which we no longer consider thermal effects.
 For a medium following Bjorken evolution